 With the 4-Proof Technology design, the SD card is highly durable and reliable.

 - Class 1 UHS-I performance and thus performs faster

 - High read speed – 85MB/s

-Samsung Evo+ is designed with the highest quality to achive best storage and performance ability for your switch.
+Samsung Evo+ is designed with the highest quality to achieve the best storage and performance ability for your switch.

 Also, on other devices such as smart devices, the SD card will record 4k and transfer files and data at a high speed.

-Further, the excellent storage capacity and superior build will allow it to achieve 90MB/S red and write speeds.
+Further, the excellent storage capacity and superior build will allow it to achieve 90MB/S read and write speeds.

 Despite that Nintendo Switch is, by default, compatible with MicroSDHC cards, an additional update allowed it to support the MicroSDXC cards.